How to Do a Brand Audit: An Executive’s Guide

 3. Set clear, measurable objectives for the audit.

-4. Make changes based on audit findings within 60 days of completion.
+4. Implement changes based on audit findings within 60 days of completion.

 5. Establish a regular audit schedule to maintain brand health.